Minister for the Public Service (Australia)

 The Minister for the Public Service is an Australian Government cabinet position which is currently held by Katy Gallagher following the swearing in of the full Albanese ministry on 1 June 2022.

 In the Government of Australia, the minister administers this portfolio through the Department of the Prime Minister and Cabinet.

-List of Ministers for the Public Service
+List of ministers for the public service

 The following individuals have been appointed as Minister for the Public Service, or any of its precedent titles:

+Former ministerial titles

+List of ministers assisting the Prime Minister for the public service and Cabinet

+The following individuals have been appointed as Minister Assisting the Prime Minister for the Public Service and Cabinet, or any of its precedent titles: